Prince Philip Laid to Rest in Royal Vault at St. George's Chapel - E! Online

 Afterwards, there was a period of silence before the State Trumpeters of the Household Cavalry sounded the Reveille.
 Near the end of the service, the Buglers of the Royal Marines sounded "Action Stations" in honor of Prince Philip serving as Captain General for more than six decades.
 According to Buckingham Palace, this had been requested by His Royal Highness during his lifetime.

 Ahead of the solemn moment, the royal family gathered together to say their final farewells.
 During a moving procession, Philip's children—Prince Charles, Princess Anne, Prince Edward and Prince Andrew—walked behind his casket, with grandchildren Prince William, Peter Philips and Prince Harry trailing behind them.
-Princess Anne's husband, Vice Admiral Sir Timothy Laurence, and her son, Earl of Snowdon, David Armstrong-Jones, were a part of the procession, as well.
+Princess Anne's husband, Vice Admiral Sir Timothy Laurence, and Earl of Snowdon, David Armstrong-Jones, son of the late Princess Margaret, were a part of the procession, as well.

-Ending the procession was Queen Elizabeth II who walked alongside a lady-in-waiting.
+Ending the procession was Queen Elizabeth II who rode alongside a lady-in-waiting in the state Bentley.
 His coffin was carried in a Land Rover, which the late royal had a hand in designing.

 The funeral comes a week after Prince Philip's death on April 9.
 He was 99.